Silk Stalkings: Synopsis

-List of Silk Stalkings episodes

 Chris and Rita

 From 1991 to 1995, the lead characters were played by Rob Estes and Mitzi Kapture, as detectives Christopher Lorenzo and Rita Lee Lance, respectively.
 The story lines were told in a partially first-person perspective focusing on Lance, who would speak in voiceovers throughout the episodes.
 Early in the series, Ben Vereen played Rita's boss, Captain Hutchinson ("Hutch").
 Vereen was compelled to retire from the show during the second season due to an off-screen accident, but he returned for a few guest appearances.
 His successor was Lt.
 Hudson, played by Robert Gossett, who stayed on until the third season.
 Chris and Rita's new boss, who would stay with the show for its duration, was Charlie Brill as Captain Harry Lipschitz.
 Brill went on to appear in the most episodes of any actor, 129, ahead of Kapture's 101 and Estes' 100.
-He was promoted to the opening credits starting with season six.
+He was promoted to the opening credits starting with season six (none of the previous captains in the series had achieved this).